-K law criminalises conduct that has the intent of stirring up racial hatred or hatred on grounds of religion or sexual orientation.
-"Conduct" includes the use of hateful words, but also a broad range of expression, such as displays of text, books, banners, photos and visual art, the public performance of plays and the distribution or presentation of pre-recorded material.
+U K law criminalises conduct that has the intent of stirring up racial hatred or hatred on grounds of religion, or on grounds of sexual orientation.
+"Conduct" includes the use of hateful words, but also a broad range free expression, such as displays of text, books, banners, photos and visual art, the public performance of plays and the distribution or presentation of pre-recorded material.
 In all three cases a magistrate can grant the police a warrant to seize any material that is hatefully inflammatory.

-On summary conviction, offenders may face up to six months' imprisonment, a fine or both.
+On summary conviction offenders may face up to six months' imprisonment, a fine or both.
 The more serious indictable offences may be tried by jury, but on conviction the offenders face up to seven years' imprisonment, a fine or both.
-All prosecutions must be approved by the Attorney General (the government's chief law officer).
+All prosecutions must be approved by the Attorney General.